Ponharish/Orbital_ChopeYourSpot/README.md

   -> copy the entire repo to your folder so now your directory looks like

+  (In github pls view this under code and NOT preview)
     project/
     ├── venv/
     │   ├── Include/